ICSE 2025

 • By submitting to the ICSE Research SEIP, authors acknowledge that they conform to the authorship policy of the ACM, and the authorship policy of the IEEE.

 • Please ensure that you and your co-authors obtain an ORCID ID, so you can complete the publishing process for your accepted paper.
-ACM has been involved in ORCID from the start and we have recently made a commitment to collect ORCID IDs from all of our published authors.
-The collection process has started and will roll out as a requirement throughout 2022.
+ACM and IEEE have been involved in ORCID and may collect ORCID IDs from all published authors.
 We are committed to improve author discoverability, ensure proper attribution and contribute to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.

 Evaluation